learning2hash/learning2hash.github.io/tutorial.md

 We now investigate how learning the hyperplanes (i.e. learning to hash) can afford a much higher level or retrieval effectiveness.
 To recap we will be developing the supervised learning to hash model [Graph Regularised Hashing](https://learning2hash.github.io/publications/moran2015agraph/).

 Our first step is to use the training dataset to construct an _adjacency matrix_ that GRH will use as its supervisory signal for learning the hashing hyperplanes.
-In Python this is as simple as one line of code, plus two lines to row normalise:
+If two images share the same class label they have _adjacency_matrix[i,j]=1_ and _adjacency_matrix[i,j]=0_ otherwise.
+In Python we can construct this adjacency matrix from the class label vector:

 <pre>
 adjacency_matrix=np.equal.outer(labels_train, labels_train).astype(int)